tmendenhall/Enhanced_Keyboard_Fidget/README.md

         ▼
       IDLE
 ```

+(Simon has a second way back to IDLE — see below.)

 Direction carries the meaning.
 Power-on and reset leave the device in the same state, so the sweep runs **forwards for boot** and **backwards for reset** — that's the only thing distinguishing them, and it needs no explanation to read.